beatrizmilz/ropensci_reviews/review-qualR/README.md

 #### **comments:**

-> -   @beatrizmilz: The local installation worked.
+The local installation worked. ✨

 ------------------------------------------------------------------------